 At present, I have two big projects focusing on academia, gender, and race.

 Paul A. Djupe, Anand Edward Sokhey, and I are examining how political scientists and sociologists produce knowledge, drawing on a survey of over 1,800 faculty.
 We investigate not only writing, submission, and publication, but also the roles of teaching and service.
 Further, we examine the nature of inequalities by gender and race.
-We are presently working on a book manuscript, tentatively entitled The Publication Polity: Gender and Knowledge Creation in the Social Sciences.
+We are presently working on a book manuscript, tentatively entitled The Knowledge Polity: Publishing and Teaching in the Social Sciences.

 Read more about the Professional Activity in the Social Sciences (PASS) Study here.
 You can find some early publications here: